The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

    <img src="/img/fc.png" alt="Fang and Claw" height="30px">
    <img src="/img/wt.png" alt="Wheeling Thrust" height="30px">

-That’s, honestly, all there is to discuss, here.
+That’s honestly all there is to discuss here.
 This is more of a judgment call, honestly - anything up to around 12 seconds remaining could be clipped, but ten is the basic cutoff for getting all five hits of your Full Thrust Combo with Disembowel’s buff before it falls off.
 You would lose the buff on Raiden Thrust and Disembowel after the fact, but that can be overcome.

 The only exception to this rule is if you are going to hit an off-GCD action in that period of time after Disembowel wears off.
 In that case, you absolutely will want the refresh beforehand.